 Said and done.
 Austrian Airlines were very quick in realizing the huge potential and allowed us to start the project.

 What should we do?
-Where to start?
+Where to start when building a Chatbot?

 There were some major decision to make in conceptualizing the Chatbot.
 First, there was the question which functionality we should provide.
 What is the scope of the bot?
 We quickly identified that a minimal viable bot (MVB) for an airline should: